cfobel/python___pyevolve/docs/source_rel_0_6/getstarted.rst

 pressing that key, you will enter in the interactive mode, with a normal python prompt and the :mod:`Interaction` module exposed to you as the "it" module.

+.. warning:: note that the Interactive Mode for Linux/Mac was disabled in the
+             0.6 release of Pyevolve.
+The cause was the platform dependant code.
+             To use it in Linux/Mac you must set the generation in wich Pyevolve will enter in the Interactive Mode by using :meth:`GSimpleGA.GSimpleGA.setInteractiveGeneration` method; see the :mod:`Interaction` module documentation for more information.

 If you want to continue the evolution, just press *CTRL-D* on Linux or *CTRL-Z* on Windows.